Stretch Armstrong

-Stretch Armstrong is a large, gel-filled action figure that was first introduced in 1976 by Kenner.
-In 2016, at the New York Toy Fair, Hasbro announced the return of the Stretch Armstrong toy in its original 1976 design.
+Stretch Armstrong is a large, gel-filled action figure that was first sold in 1976 by Kenner.

+It looks like a short muscular man with blond hair wearing black trunks, but can be stretched from its normal size of about 15 in to 4 to 5 ft.

-Stretch Armstrong is made of latex rubber filled with a proprietary gelled substance similar to corn syrup, which allows it to retain shape for a short time before shrinking to its original shape.
+The doll is made of latex rubber filled with a proprietary gelled substance similar to corn syrup, which allows it to retain shape for a short time before shrinking to its original shape.
+Tears can be fixed with an adhesive bandage, according to an instruction booklet included with the box.